chung-leong/react-seq/examples/swapi-hook/README.md

 The lack of suspension also means the component cannot be fully rendered on the server side.
 Only its initial state will get rendered.

-Page transition is also poorer, since React cannot wait just a little bit for the component to get into its ready state.
+Page transition is also poorer, since React cannot wait for the component to get to its ready state.

 Clicking around in the example app, you'll notice the experience does not feel as smooth as the original example.
 A large part of that is due to the way we have implemented our hook.
 It doesn't yield data in a terribly progressive